CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Additional Hyperparameter Analysis

+We observed that our CueGCL outperforms other methods in terms of average classification performance across the three datasets.
+This indicates that cluster-level information can also enhance the performance of supervised downstream tasks.

-\subsection{Additional Hyperparameter Analysis}
+\section{Additional Hyperparameter Analysis}

-\subsubsection{The sampling frequency $t$ of Medoids and the dimension $d$ of MLP}
+\subsection{The sampling frequency $t$ of Medoids and the dimension $d$ of MLP}

-In the PeST module, we sample the medoid vectors of each community in every $t$ epochs and generate their prediction labels by using the MLP.
+In the PeST module, we sample the medoid vectors of each cluster in every $t$ epochs and generate their prediction labels by using the MLP.
 The dimension of the hidden layer in MLP is noted by $d$.
-Then, we conduct community detection at $t$ and $d$ from [25, 50, 75, 100, 150, 200] and [32, 64, 128, 256, 1024] respectively, and report the results in Figure \ref{fg8}.
+Then, we conduct graph clustering at $t$ and $d$ from [25, 50, 75, 100, 150, 200] and [32, 64, 128, 256, 1024] respectively, and report the results in Figure \ref{fg8}.
 As can be seen, the performance of our model remains mostly stable.
-Furthermore, we can observe that the performance of our CEGCL is slightly higher when $t = 25$ compared to the other $t$.
-This is due to the fact that more medoid vectors are added to the training set thus allowing our model to learn more information about each community in graph.
+Furthermore, we can observe that the performance of our CueGCL is slightly higher when $t = 25$ compared to the other $t$.
+This is due to the fact that more medoid vectors are added to the training set thus allowing our model to learn more information about each cluster in the graph.